thorgrotle/dallaley/README.md

-# dallaley
+# dallaley router project
 ----
 ## Purpose:
-Most consumer router suck!
-They are either limited in features, unstable/needs reboot often, expensive or otherwise locked down.
+Most consumer router have some issues, They are either limited in features, unstable/needs reboot often, expensive or otherwise locked down.

 Welcome to project Dallaley: The router that is based on open source an freely configurable and update-able.

 ## Features NOW: